 10. Visit the lighthouse at the end of the world

-Another item on the agenda for our next visit, Les Eclaireurs Lighthouse is an iconic image of Ushuaia.
+Les Eclaireurs Lighthouse is an iconic image of Ushuaia which, unfortunately, we didn’t get time to visit.
 It stands on a small island in the Beagle Channel and, while it isn’t open to the public, a boat tour from the city will get you there.
 This postcard-perfect lighthouse is almost a century old and still operational.

 Have you travelled to Ushuaia and got some experiences to share?
 Recommendations are welcome in the comments.
 Or feel free to get in touch to share your story.